 Jollibee Foods Corporation

-This is part of P7 billion global restructuring to cope with the new COVID-19 pandemic.
+This is part of the P7 billion global restructuring to cope with the new COVID-19 pandemic.
 The strategy aims to streamline nonperforming stores.
-It then plans to beef up delivery, takeout and drive-through services.
-This is happening especially in the Philippines, China and North America.
+It then plans to beef up delivery, takeout, and drive-through services.
+This is happening especially in the Philippines, China, and North America.

 GT Cosmetics Manufacturing Inc.

 Engr.
 Leonora Salvane and her family began GT Cosmetics at their house in Lilo-an, Cebu way back in 1994.
 She would make her papaya soap and cut it in small rectangular pieces at the kitchen.
 Meanwhile, her kids helped out in wrapping the finished products.

 The business at first expanded via word of mouth.
 The initial users found her soaps effective.
 By 2008, Engr.
 Salvane envisioned growth beyond the island of Cebu and engaged PRWorks.
 The agency became a partner until 2014.

 In 2009, she already had seven production staff and 50 promo personnel.
 The home-based operation had expanded into a factory.
 In 2012, Engr.
 Salvane inaugurated her second factory in Marilao, Bulacan.

 Today, GT Cosmetics markets its full line of skincare products abroad.
 The firm has a presence in markets in the United States, Europe, and ASEAN neighbors.

 GT Cosmetics bared a list of outlets that has continued selling the firm’s products.
 Customers can also reach them via Facebook amid the ongoing quarantine.